lessthanoptimal/BoofCV/README.md

 ```

 ## Quick Start Examples and Demonstrations
 New to Java?
-Make sure you have Java 11 or newer installed.
+Make sure you have Java 14 or newer installed.
 In the command line type `java -version` and you should see something like:
 ```bash
 java -version
 openjdk version "14" 2020-03-17
 ```
-In this case I have Java 14 installed.
-If you need to install java or upgrade just search for it to find up to date instructions.
+In this case I do have Java 14 installed.
+If you need to install/upgrade Java there are many options these days, such as [Zulu](https://www.azul.com/downloads/zulu-community/?package=jdk).
+A quick search should help if you need a more detailed explanation.

 You can now build and run?
 Then run the commands below!
 Each jar will open a window, then to run an application just double click on its name.